 In 2017 AXELOS announced the first major update to PRINCE2 since 2009.
-Referred to as PRINCE2 2017, this update affects certain parts of the methodology, the exams and how to maintain your registered PRINCE2 Practitioner status.
+Referred to as PRINCE2 6th edition, this update affects certain parts of the methodology, the exams and how to maintain your registered PRINCE2 Practitioner status.

 Whether you want to take a PRINCE2 course for the first time or already have the qualification, read on to discover more about this important update and how it affects you.

 The institute that owns the PRINCE2 copyright is called AXELOS.
 They are responsible for accrediting training providers and managing the development of PRINCE2.

 During a period of consultation between AXELOS, their partners and expert PRINCE2 users, it was agreed that PRINCE2 needed to change in order to become more practical and more relevant to the modern project management world.

 How has the PRINCE2 changed?

 The PRINCE2 method is described in detail in the official PRINCE2 manual ‘Managing Successful Projects with PRINCE2’.
 Because of the update this year, the revised manual is now the 2017 edition, and you’ll be pleased to know this edition of the manual is much more user friendly and readable.